asus-linux-drivers/asus-numberpad-driver/README.md

 ## Installation

-Get the latest dev version using `git`
+Get the latest dev version using `git`:

 ```bash
 $ git clone https://github.com/asus-linux-drivers/asus-numberpad-driver
 $ cd asus-numberpad-driver
 ```

-or download the latest release (stable version) from [the release page](https://github.com/asus-linux-drivers/asus-numberpad-driver/releases), extract and install for current user
+or download the latest release (stable version) from [the release page](https://github.com/asus-linux-drivers/asus-numberpad-driver/releases), extract and install for current user and current Python3 ([How to install the driver with specific Python3 version using pyenv?](#faq)):

 ```bash
 $ bash install.sh